Michael Dresser

 Tracks live betting activity on the Salty Teemo stream to help make more informed bets by knowing live odds during betting windows.
 Runs fully local to the browser.

-Teemo Tool (legacy) - Code
+Teemo Tool (original, deprecated) - Code

 DM Dashboard - Code